Tirzepatide versus Semaglutide for weight loss

 Medically reviewed by

-Tirzepatide and semaglutide are the active ingredients in 2 of the most popular weight loss treatments available in the UK, Mounjaro and Wegovy.
-These injectable medications target some of the hormones that regulate appetite and blood sugar levels, providing a new and alternative approach for people struggling with their weight.
+Tirzepatide and semaglutide are the active ingredients in 2 of the most popular weight loss medications available in the UK, Mounjaro and Wegovy.
+These medications target some of the hormones that regulate appetite and blood sugar levels, providing a new and alternative approach for people struggling with their weight.

 However, there are some distinct differences between tirzepatide and semaglutide which you’ll need to consider before choosing the right treatment for you.
 We’ll discuss the key differences in this article.